 [Update] There seems to be an issue with Azure Web Sites/Orchard when I'm updating or adding modules, which makes the site go down for a couple of minutes.
 Hopefully I won't do this as often though...

-Wictor Wilén is a senior SharePoint Specialist working at Connecta AB.
+Wictor Wilén is a senior SharePoint Architect working at Connecta AB as a Director.
 Wictor has achieved the Microsoft Certified Architect (MCA) - SharePoint 2010, Microsoft Certified Solutions Master (MCSM) - SharePoint and Microsoft Certified Master (MCM) - SharePoint 2010 certifications.
-He has also been awarded Microsoft Most Valuable Professional (MVP) for three consecutive years.
+He has also been awarded Microsoft Most Valuable Professional (MVP) since 2010.

 Wictor is specialised in SharePoint Solution Architecture and has been involved in the SharePoint industry since the birth of SharePoint.
-He is also heavily involved in the SharePoint commnuity and is co-founder of the Swedush SharePoint User Group, SSUG.
+He is also heavily involved in the SharePoint commnuity and is co-founder of the Swedish SharePoint User Group, SSUG.
 Wictor is author of SharePoint 2010 Web Parts in Action and co-author of Inside Microsoft SharePoint 2013.